-The Minimal Scar Breast Reduction procedure, also called a Vertical Mammoplasty or Lollipop Breast Reduction achieves the goal of a smaller breast without the scars of a traditional breast reduction technique.
+The Minimal Scar Breast Reduction procedure, also called a vertical mammoplasty or lollipop breast reduction, achieves the goal of a smaller breast without the extensive scars of a traditional “anchor” breast reduction technique.

-Women who have heavy, large breasts live with an unbearable disability.
-Surgical removal of excess breast tissue can be life-changing with very high reliability.
-Neck, back, shoulder grooving, tingling in the hands, poor posture, headaches, or spine strain can all be reversed by removing the weight from a large breast.
+Women who have heavy, large breasts often live with a number of negative side effects, including pain and discomfort.
+Surgical removal of excess breast tissue can be life-changing for people struggling with overly large breasts.
+Neck and back pain, shoulder grooving, tingling in the hands, poor posture, headaches, or spine strain can all be reversed by reducing the amount of breast tissue.

-The challenge in breast reduction surgery is to both relieve discomfort and reshape and restore a beautiful breast.
-The Minimal scar Breast Reduction procedure is designed to reduce while reshaping the breast.
-This goal is not to make the smallest breast possible, but to create a beautiful breast that is more proportional to the body, has no discomfort and is pleasing to the woman.
+The challenge in breast reduction surgery is in both relieving discomfort as well as reshaping and restoring a beautiful breast without visible scarring.
+The Minimal Scar Breast Reduction procedure is designed to reduce while reshaping the breast.
+This goal is not to make the smallest breast possible, but to create a beautiful breast that is more proportional to the body, causes no discomfort, and is free from breast reduction scarring.

 Scars are the consequence of surgical incisions.
 Sometimes, fatty tissue can be removed with minimal scars, as in a liposuction procedure.
-A breast reduction procedure has the additional requirements of repositioning the nipple to a more cephalic location on the breast mound and removing excess skin.
-It is the tailoring of the skin and the removal of the breast volume that permits reshaping.
-The Vertical Mammoplasty or Minimal Scar technique creates only a periareolar and vertical scar.
-These scars fade with time.
-The shape of the breast remains stable.
-There is no “bottoming-out”.
+A breast reduction procedure has the additional requirements of repositioning the nipple to a more “perky” location on the breast mound and removing excess skin.
+It involves the tailoring of the skin and the removal of the breast volume to permit reshaping.

 Traditional breast reduction techniques use a skin “pattern” or template to mark the area for skin excision.
-Breast tissue is removed under the pattern.
-This two dimensional approach is a common tailor’s approach.
+Breast tissue under this pattern is removed during the surgery.
+This two-dimensional approach is a common tailor’s approach.
 It is the technique taught to surgical residents in training and is effective in making very small breasts.
-It’s drawbacks are that not every woman who has large breasts wants to be very small, say a B cup.
-(A breast this small would not likely be proportional to her body).
+Its drawbacks are that not every woman who has large breasts wants to be very small, say a B cup.
+(A breast this small would not likely be proportional to the rest of the body).
 There are also more scars that are harder to conceal and often do not heal as well.

-Dr. Ditesheim has used this technique exclusively for more than 20 years.
-Even women with very large breasts can have a breast reduction with this technique.
+Dr. Ditesheim has used this technique exclusively for more than 20 years to achieve significant scar reduction after the healing process is complete.
+Anyone with very large breasts can have a breast reduction with this technique.

-To learn more about breast reduction surgery, schedule a consultation with Dr. Ditesheim by calling our office or contacting us online.
+To learn more about breast reduction surgery, schedule a consultation with breast reduction surgeon Dr. Jeffrey Ditesheim by calling our office or contacting us online.